mongodb/docs/source/includes/list-mongodb-org-packages.rst

        - Description

      * - ``{+package-name-org+}``
-       - A ``metapackage`` that will automatically install the four component packages listed below.
+       - A ``metapackage`` that automatically installs the component packages listed below.

      * - ``{+package-name-org+}-server``